Dev-Rayyan-Ahmed/PvZ_AI_Bot_OpenCV/README.md

 ## 🎯 Purpose & Impact

 This project demonstrates the **practical application of computer vision** in a real-time gaming environment.
-It highlights how intelligent automation and decision-making can be implemented using traditional AI techniques—making it a great learning example for beginners and hobbyists interested in **game AI**, **automation**, or **computer vision**.
+It highlights how intelligent automation and decision-making can be implemented using traditional AI techniques, making it a great learning example for beginners and hobbyists interested in **game AI**, **automation**, or **computer vision**.

 ---